 The Huduma Number becomes a literal slave law because it automatically punishes all human beings resident in Kenya for not having the number, and yet does not allow an exit clause or change of identity, which should be a right of human beings under the guidance of provided laws.
-Such a law denies the human fallibility of state systems and state officers in the collection and storage of data, and makes citizens lives tied down to the vagaries of the state.
-The law thus turns the Kenyan republic into an open-air prison.
+The bill as it is currently framed denies the human fallibility of state systems and state officers in the collection and storage of data, and ties citizens lives down to the vagaries of the state.
+The bill thus turns the Kenyan republic into an open-air prison.

 4. NIIMS DATABASE AND THE VIOLATION OF THE RIGHT TO PRIVACY

 An integrated identity management system violates the citizens’ rights to privacy because it allows all government agencies to have access to personal data of citizens.
 Individual citizens cannot possibly be aware of, or track, all the members of government agencies who have access to individual citizens’ data.
-The number of people with access to a single data base increases vulnerability of data being modified by one government agency without the other one knowing.
+The number of people with access to a single data base increases vulnerability of data being modified by one government agency without another agency knowing.

 5. STATE OVERREACH AND MICRO-MANAGEMENT

-The writing of identity requirements by different aspects of the economy is government overreach and state micromanagement.
-Details on how citizens can register for a myriad of social services should be left to the individual institutions.
+The writing of identity requirements in different sectors of the economy is government overreach and state micromanagement.
+Details on how citizens can register for a myriad of commercial services should be left to the individual institutions.
 Requirements on private transactions such as in the financial markets, opening bank accounts and electricity connections should be left to the individual institutions to determine and enforce.
 It is not the role of the national government to take care of private entities.